 The origin of the Fusil Automatique Leger (FAL) goes back to before World War II.
-Between the world wars, Fabrique Nationale had become one of the world’s foremost centers for weapons development and manufacture.
+Between the world wars, Fabrique Nationale became one of the world’s foremost weapons development and manufacture centers.
 This came about because the Treaty of Versailles ended World War I, limiting German arms manufacturers.
 FN’s prominence was also greatly enriched due to the company’s close association with the incomparable firearms design genius, John M. Browning.

 One of Browning’s proteges at FN was Dieudonne Salve, an engineer in the design and development department.
 Salve was co-designer with Browning of the great Grande Puissance pistol, better known as the Browning Hi-Power.
 Indeed, Salve had as much to do with the P-35’s excellence as Browning himself.

 After Browning’s death, Salve continued to work on designs for advanced small arms in several areas.
 One of these was a gas-operated semiautomatic rifle featuring a rear locking, tilting bolt, and an operating rod mounted above the barrel.
 Whether by chance or design, the Russian Tokarev rifle of about the same development period also uses the same basic operating system.
 Which came first is unknown, but one suspect is that the Soviets got wind of the Belgian project and copied it.